 restoration and a decrease in eating disorder behaviors within the family dynamics.

 We’ll take the time to get to know you, your habits around food and movement, and then come up with a plan to help you live your best life.

 Teen Group (Virtual)

-Chelsea runs a teen group that is held via Zoom every other Monday at 6:30 pm (MT).
+Chelsea runs a teen group that is held via Zoom every other Monday at 6:30 pm (Central).
 Email us for more information or to get added to the group!

 Grocery Shopping Trip